 Major releases include changes to core and how Drupal functions.
 New tools, structure changes, how everything works and looks, can be changed in a major version update.

 With a minor release update; such as from Drupal 7.1 to the latest Drupal 7.x version, you do not have to apply all the updates that have been released between the versions.
 You can jump directly from 7.1 to that version.
-See Update Drupal Core.
+See the Update procedure (minor version change) page for more information.

 Contributing upgraded versions of contrib modules